khushaljethava/khushaljethava.github.io/_tabs/privacy-policy.md

-Learn more about how we use your personal information in the section, '[HOW DO WE PROCESS YOUR INFORMATION?](#infouse)'
+Learn more about how we use your personal information in the section, HOW DO WE PROCESS YOUR INFORMATION?